 How does a member register for this service?

 Members register their account by going to a dedicated website and entering in their last name, date of birth, and SSN.
 Once registered, members may request a review of their medications or they will be registered to receive proactive savings alerts on their mobile phones and/or emails.

 How did Optelcon get the member’s information?

-The network provider receives member information from the health plan and their vendors.
+The network provider receives member information from the health plan and its vendors.
 Optelcon’s network is a benefit to all eligible participants and their spouses/dependents to advocate and coach them on methods to save on their prescription drugs.
-They have a team of pharmacists that search for ways to save and sends alerts to the members regarding those opportunities.
+They have a team of pharmacists that search for ways to save and send alerts to the members regarding those opportunities.